 05 Ghost (blog)

 * self-hosted; open source * docker image: https://hub.docker.com/_/ghost * URL: https://ghost.org

-Believe it or not this was my first Docker image that I have ever tested.
-This was also my first image that thought me what a mapped volume is and how you can use it for days and days and then just lose it all after a single reboot.
+Believe it or not, this was the first Docker image that I have ever tested.
+This was also the first image that thought me what a mapped volume is and how you can use it for days and days and then just lose it all after a single reboot.
 Fun time ha?
 Joke aside.
 This blog is running Ghost as its backend and it keeps getting better and better.
 Still no matter how powerful, stable and easy it is to use, it’s not without its minuses.
 If I had to point fingers I would mention two of them.
 First, comments.
-Ghost does not have a built in comment feature.
+Ghost does not have a built-in comment feature.
 Shame really, but still it opens up possibilities to run your custom solution, such as Commento that this blog is also running (my 6th place app).
 Also, search.
 Search as a function is also missing.
 But let me clarify.
 The search inside Ghost does exist but it can’t be used to search articles or their content.
 Shame and kind of strange right?
-Still, just like with comments, there are third party solutions for that that work great (also implemented on this blog).
+Still, just like with comments, there are third-party solutions for that that works great (also implemented on this blog).
 All in all, I see no reason to change my blog platform anytime soon.
-Self hosted, completely, custom and open, what more could you want?
+Self-hosted, completely, custom, and open, what more could you want?

 * self-hosted; open source * docker image: https://gitlab.com/commento/commento (pulled via ssh) * URL: https://commento.io